Aasa2212/cv-analyzer/README.md

 - Point weights (contact 15 / structure 25 / content 30 / formatting 20 / keywords 10)
   sum to 100 — rebalance as you like.

-## Selling this

-Ideas that don't require extra engineering:
-- **Niche it.** Fork the keyword list for "Marketing Resume Analyzer" or "Software Engineer Resume Analyzer" and sell each as a separate small tool.
-- **Gumroad / Lemon Squeezy template sale** — sell the codebase itself as a buildable template to other students/freelancers.
-- **Add a paywall later** — the codebase intentionally has no auth/payments yet (kept minimal per request).
-When you're ready, Stripe Checkout + a simple usage-count cookie or NextAuth login is the natural next step — ask and I'll wire it in.

 ## Notes on the job search API